bluejava/tarsy/README.md

 #### Problem 2: Errors occurring in asynchronous code are not tied to their test

-This is true in some cases with some testing frameworks, but promises essentially eliminate the problem entirely.
+This is true in some cases with some testing frameworks, but Promises essentially eliminate the problem entirely.
 For example:

 ```javascript
 test("1 second test, then error", function() {